-Figure 58: Lifting out diverter switch insert
+Figure 102: Diverter switch insert

 4. A CAUTION!
-An unstably positioned diverter switch insert may tip, resulting in injuries and property damage.
+An unstably positioned diverter switch insert may tip, resulting in injuries or property damage.
 Place the diverter switch insert on a level surface and secure it against tipping.
+Do not operate the diverter switch insert or change the position of the selector coupling when the diverter switch insert is not installed.